mattermost/docs/source/welcome/about-user-roles.rst

 Guest
 -----

-Guest is a role with restricted permissions, which allow organizations to collaborate with users outside of their organization, and control what channels they are in and who they can collaborate with.
+A guest is a role with restricted permissions, which allow organizations to collaborate with users outside of their organization, and control what channels they are in and who they can collaborate with.

-Guests can:

-- Pin messages to channels.
-- Use slash commands (with the exception of those used to invite members).
-- Favorite channels.
-- Mute channels.
-- Update their profile.
-- Use different authentication methods than other users

-Guests cannot:

-- Discover public channels.
-- Join open teams.
-- Create direct messages or group messages with members who aren’t within the same channel.
+.. include:: /onboard/guest-account-access.rst
+  :start-after: :nosearch:

+See the `guest accounts <https://docs.mattermost.com/onboard/guest-accounts.html>`__ documentation for details on working with guest accounts.

 User with personal access token permission
 ------------------------------------------